hexhart/CP3402-learning-journal/week05-learningjournal-hex.md

 **Estimated hours**: 5 Hours

 ## Content Insights
-* LinkedIn Video:
+* LinkedIn: WordPress - Building Child Themes
   - a

-* Learning Material 1:
+* LinkedIn: Learning Responsive Web Design in the Browser
   - a

-* Learning Material 2:
+* WordPress Article: Child Themes
   - a